 Adobe RGB picture mode tested: Photo

 The color volume of this monitor is very good.
-However, it's disappointing contrast does not allow it to display dark shades of colors well.
+However, it's disappointing contrast doesn't allow it to display dark shades of colors well.

-The LG 43UD79 does a remarkable job at displaying the gradient test image.
-There is almost no banding visible.
+The LG 43UD79 does a remarkable job of displaying the gradient test image.
+There's almost no banding visible.
 As this monitor supports 10-bit input, no banding generally seen on 8-bit monitors is visible.
 Overall, this is an excellent result.

 Almost a perfect score in color bleed.
 Nearby colors are not affected by large uniform shades and this is good for accuracy.

-This LG 43UD79-B has no visible flicker in its backlight as it dims, which is great.We did measure some flicker with our photodiode tool, but this will not be visible in person.
+This LG 43UD79-B has no visible flicker in its backlight as it dims, which is great.We did measure some flicker with our photodiode tool, but this won't be visible in person.
 This lack of visible flicker makes motion look smoother.

 Mediocre refresh rate results.
 This monitor only supports a refresh rate of 60Hz, and has no variable refresh rate option to smooth out tearing.